 Your healthcare provider may also have other reasons to advise a bronchoscopy.

 What are the risks of bronchoscopy?

 In most cases, the flexible bronchoscope is used, not the rigid bronchoscope.
 This is because the flexible type has less risk of damaging the tissue.
-People can also handle the flexible type better.
 And it provides better access to smaller areas of the lung tissue.